karo-txs/ViPAnn/README.md

 ##### Input Structure:
 - Videos: Videos should be stored in a directory.
 Each video corresponds to a sequence of ASL signs.
 - Support CSV:
-    - label: Name of the ASL sign shown in the video.
+    - sign: Name of the sign shown in the video.
-    - video_name: Filename of the video.
+    - path: Filename of the video.

 ##### Structure of generated files:
 - Landmark Data (train_landmark_files/[participant_id]/[sequence_id].parquet):